FactomProject/factom-docs/api/includes/_factomd-api.md

 * If the list of addresses contains an incorrectly formatted address the call will return: {"currentheight":0,"lastsavedheight":0,"balances":[{"ack":0,"saved":0,"err":"Error decoding address"}]}

-* If an address in the list is valid but has never been part of a transaction you it will return: "balances":[{"ack":0,"saved":0,"err":"Address has not had a transaction"}]"
+* If an address in the list is valid but has never been part of a transaction it will return: "balances":[{"ack":0,"saved":0,"err":"Address has not had a transaction"}]"

 **Referring to the example request:**
 This Example is for simulation, these addresses may not work or have the same value for mainnet or testnet